LucasTI79/LucasTI79/README.md

 ## About me

 Hi!
 My name is Lucas and I've a degree in Systems Analysis and Development.
-Currently, I am pursuing a degree in Software Engineering.
+Currently, I'm pursuing a degree in Software Engineering.
 I work as a FullStack developer at an IoT company.

 I always enjoy learning new things and sharing my knowledge with the people around me :)